 The volcanoes of San Cristobal, Telica, El Hoyo, Asososca, and Momtombito are all visible as you make your way up to the top.

-Volcan Telica – one of the volcanoes to hike in Nicaragua of moderate difficulty
+Volcan Telica – moderate difficulty volcano hike in Nicaragua

 A large portion of the volcanoes throughout Central America are active, Volcan Telica however, is the only one in Nicaragua in which you can actually see lava.